Pink Gorilla: Locations

-Pink Gorilla operates three retail locations.
+Pink Gorilla operates four retail locations.
+Three are located in Seattle, Washington and one is located in Las Vegas, Nevada.
 The original Pink Gorilla store is located in the Chinatown-International District of Seattle, Washington.
-The company opened its second location in the University of Washington University District on October 13, 2009.
+The company opened its second Seattle location in the University of Washington University District on October 13, 2009.

-A third location on Capitol Hill opened in January 2023 at a 1,400 sqft storefront facing East Pike Street.
+A third location on Seattle's Capitol Hill opened in January 2023 at a 1,400 sqft storefront facing East Pike Street.

 A fourth location was announced on February 28th, 2025, in Las Vegas’s Chinatown.
 It opened on May 1st, 2025.

 Video game players and Twitch.tv viewers from Spencer's streams are known to drive from nearby regions, including Canada and Oregon, to visit the store.

 The stores aim to recreate video game outlets in Tokyo.

 Staff

 Pink Gorilla was formerly owned by partners Nathan Paine and Greg Hess.
 The two both know Japanese, which they say helps them negotiate with Japanese game sellers.
 Paine noted, "[The] Japanese are more happy to have business with Japanese speakers, but not the outsiders who don't speak the language."

 As of August 1, 2016, Pink Gorilla is owned by Cody Spencer and Kelsey Lewin.
 Spencer and Lewin both worked for Paine in the store for many years before purchasing the company in full from Paine and Hess.
 The new owners both work full time in the store.
 Spencer often live streams himself during and after normal business hours from inside the store fixing gaming consoles, walking around the local area, or performing other store tasks on the website Twitch.tv under the name DSKoopa.